nkleck/CyberStakes2020/Forensics/300_Drill_to_the_Center/README.md

 ##### Find the hex to change

 First we need to figure out what we need to change.
-We will edit the binary in a hex editor, we we will need to find the hex to change.
+Since we will edit the binary in a hex editor,  we need to find the hex to change.
 I found this part easier to do in IDA, but figured out how to do it in Ghidra.
 I'll explain both.

 In IDA, You will see the long hex `0FFFFFFFFFFFFFFFFh`.
 Highlight it and then switch to your `Hex View-1` tab.
 The Hex is highlighted.